Menstrual Cycle 101: Everything You Need to Know About Your Cycle-image

 Ovulation

 Oestrogen gradually increases during the follicular phase and peaks around the middle of the cycle.
-This triggers the brain to produce a hormone called luteinising hormone (LH).
+This triggers the brain to make a hormone called luteinising hormone (LH)

-A sudden surge in LH levels triggers ovulation, which is when the now mature egg will be released from your ovary.
+A sudden rise in LH levels triggers ovulation, which is when the now mature egg will be released from the ovary.

 Ovulation usually happens around the middle of your cycle, if you’re having regular periods.
 This is usually estimated to be around day 14 of your cycle, but this is based on the assumption that everyone has a 28-day cycle, which is not always the case.
-The date of ovulation can fall anywhere between days 11 to 16 of your cycle.
+Menstrual cycles vary in length and ovulation usually happens 10 to 16 days before the start of your next menstrual cycle.

-During ovulation, you are at your most fertile.
 Your fertile window is the 5 days leading up to ovulation and the day of ovulation itself.
-This is when you’ll be most likely to conceive.
+This is when you’ll be most likely to conceive

-If you’re trying to conceive, or using natural birth control methods, there are a few things you can use to track ovulation.
+If you’re trying to conceive,, there are a few things you can use to track ovulation

 The luteal phase

 The luteal phase of the menstrual cycle lasts from the day after ovulation until the day before your next period.
-It lasts about 14 days and usually, this is the same in each cycle.
+It lasts about 14 days.

-However, if fertilisation does not happen, the corpus luteum will shrink causing a drop in both progesterone and oestrogen levels triggering your period.
+However, if you don’t conceive i does not happen, a drop in both progesterone and oestrogen levels triggering your period causes the lining of your uterus to break down, shed, and leave your body in the form of your period.

 What happens during the uterine cycle?